angshumatic/angshumatic.github.io/index.md

 <span style="font-family:Garamond;">
   Hello, and welcome to my world.
 My name is Angshuman, and I live in Kolkata, India.<br/>
-  Here I accommodate the new ideas which pass me by, by asking the old ones to [shift one room each](https://youtu.be/OxGsU8oIWjY).
+  Here I accommodate all new ideas which show up at my door, by asking the old ones to [shift by one room each](https://youtu.be/OxGsU8oIWjY).
 </span>

 ___